libero/walking-skeleton/events/schema.md

 ### `correlationIds` (optional)

-Can be used to track events across services, grouping them by the kind of session that originated them or the data type they refer to.
-Could be an article run during ingestion, or a journal page creating a profile.
+Can be used to track events across services, linking them to:

+- the service and transaction that originated them (`article-run` or `search-indexing` or `deposit`)
+- a real world entity they refer to (`article` or `article-version`)

-Represents an array of dictionaries, each following the format of `entity`.
+Modelled as an array of dictionaries, each following the format of `entity`.
+Order is not important.

-Services should normally add correlation ids from events they have triggered them to the new events being produced.
+Services may add correlation ids from events they have triggered them to the new events being produced.